GEO3098 : Dissertation for Study Abroad Students

 Teaching Rationale And Relationship

-This module is taught through a mixture of lectures and individual meetings.
-The lectures provide the basic scaffolding about the dissertation project, how to get started and how to write-up the project.
-Individual meetings provide the bespoke guidance students need to develop their project.
+This module is taught through a mixture of lectures, group and individual meetings and computer workshops The lectures provide the basic scaffolding about the dissertation project (eg how to analyse data, how to write-up the various chapters of a dissertation) but also broader developmental points related to pastoral care and employability.
+Monthly meetings with mentors who also act as personal tutors provide the bespoke guidance students need to develop various stages of their project and also serve as points of contact to discuss pastoral matters and more broadly students' personal and professional development.
+Computer workshops provide bespoke support for those undertaking and quantitative and GIS-based dissertation, as student feedback in recent years has indicted that this extra support is needed.
 Overall, contact hours are set to balance support with the requirements of an independent project.
-In line with the requirement for independent learning, students will also be encouraged to recognize when they need additional support and contact staff.
+In line with the requirement for independent learning, students will also be encouraged to recognize when they need additional support and contact staff - the hours listed represent the minimum contact, but most students exceed this, making use of FGC hours.

 Assessment Methods